 Brain injury mortgage life insurance (decreasing term) is the best way to protect your mortgage for your family if you die.
 This type of cover is exactly the same as a family life insurance policy except that the cover reduces over the term, so premiums are lower.

 Brain injury critical illness cover is also sometimes available in some circumstances, depending on your circumstances.
 The choice may be slightly more limited for critical illness cover if you’ve had a brain injury in the past, and especially for those with more severe symptoms.

 How much is life insurance with a brain injury?

-The main question that people we speak to want the answer to is, how much is it?
-Obviously, this is the most important thing because it needs to be affordable, and a fair price.
+The main question that people we speak to want answering is, how much is it?
+Obviously, this is the most important thing because it needs to be a fair, affordable price.

 We’ll search the UK’s top insurers to find you the best cover to protect your family, and make sure that the cost is fair!